How to relieve knots in your shoulders and back

 As well as relaxing the muscle fibres and releasing muscle knots, massage can also help release endorphins and other soothing chemical mediators that reduce anxiety, stress and pressure in the region.

-Massage your back several times a day in order to train your muscles to relax or if you have several painful knots, visit a healthcare professional such as physiotherapist or chiropractor.
+Massage your back several times a day in order to train your muscles to relax or if you have several painful knots, visit a healthcare professional such as a physiotherapist or chiropractor.>

 For the most effective release of tension and knotted muscles, you could also use heat compression in addition to massage, as the warmth will loosen your muscle fibres, reduce swelling and soothe your pain.
 As your pain lessens, you will be able to start exercising again, starting with gentle stretches and building up from there.